bdoolaeghe/cqrs-workshop/FAQ-Debezium.md

 You probably have another instance of debezium engine started.
 Check the running JVMs with `jps` and kill unwanted JVMs.

 # I fail to capture events for a given table
+## potential cause 1
+Maybe your database state and the offset file have become inconsistent after a postgres container rebuild/restart. delete `/tmp/debezium/` folder content and retry.
+## potential cause 2
 Check the table *whitelist* in configuration:
 ```
   .with("table.whitelist", tableName)